CVS Health Opening 11 COVID-19 Rapid Testing Sites In North Texas

 Those between 12 and 15 years old will need a guardian present.

-These self-administered nose swabs will provide a result within 15 minutes and they are of no cost to patients with insurance who meet the CDC requirement for testing.
+The self-administered COVID-19 nose swab tests will provide a result within 15 minutes and they are of no cost to patients with insurance who meet the CDC requirement for testing.

+Those who do not have insurance are covered through a federally funded program by the U.S. Department of Health and Human Services.

 The list of new testing sites in Texas is below: